 Knowing that a girl’s bouquet is one of her greatest accessories on her wedding day, we decided to attach her mum’s picture to her bouquet, so that when she walks down the aisle, she walks down with her memories, warmth and presence.
 You can infuse this in as many ways as you please but this is an idea you can try if you have lost a parent.

-Get them involved in your photoshoot: During the photo session, hold a picture of your loved one and strike a pose with it.
+5. Get them involved in your photo shoot: During the photo session, hold a picture of your loved one and strike a pose with it.
 Nigerian designer, Kunbi Oyelese of April by Kunbi did this at her wedding.
-She shared the picture and caption below on her page on Instagram shortly after her Cindarella-themed wedding to Lanre Tomori.
+She shared the picture and caption below on her page on Instagram shortly after her Cinderella-themed wedding to Lanre Tomori.

 One of the most precious gifts my mum gave us was a song.